Cray-HPE/docs-csm/operations/power_management/System_Power_On_Procedures.md

 After all the system cabinets are powered on, be sure that all management network and Slingshot network switches are powered on, and that there are no error LEDS or hardware failures.

-## Power On the External File Systems
+## Power on the external file systems

 To power on an external Lustre file system (ClusterStor), refer to [Power On the External Lustre File System](Power_On_the_External_Lustre_File_System.md).